 Prevent Theft & Vandalism Using Stand Alone Security Cameras

-Many businesses, construction sites and storage yards, even parks and recreation facilities, are plagued by theft and vandalism.
-Adequate lighting and use of security cameras can decrease the occurrences of these issues and provide additional safety for workers and property.
+Many businesses, construction sites, storage yards, and even parks and recreation facilities, are plagued by theft and vandalism.
+Adequate lighting and the use of security cameras can decrease the occurrences of these issues and provide additional safety for workers and property.
 But what happens if you don’t have grid power easily accessible?
 That’s where solar power can come to the rescue.